- 10 Famous Maths Equations

 Mathematics is always around us, everywhere we go.

-Whether it’s the construction of your house, the layout of streets in your neighbourhood, the simple act of starting your car or turning on your dishwasher, when you do DIY or play the piano, maths is truly everywhere.
+Whether it's the construction of your house, the layout of streets in your neighbourhood, the simple act of starting your car or turning on your dishwasher, when you do DIY or play the piano, complex and basic math is truly everywhere.

-There is not an object in existence which is not somehow the outcome of maths in action.
+There is not an object in existence which is not somehow the outcome of maths in action, which you will learn during school math and beyond that in further education maths lessons.

 And with each new concept, our understanding of the physical world around us grows.